state-adapt/state-adapt/libs/spaghetti-core/spec.md

 - Aggregate function, file, and project scores remain analyzer concerns.
 ESLint reports individual command or caller lines.
 - The ESLint plugin exposes one primary `no-spaghetti` rule instead of independently enforcing maximum score, command count, command distance, and remote mutation.
-- `no-spaghetti` assesses each command using configurable declaration, same-function, scope, call, file, and folder distance weights.
-It does not use aggregate function scores or function-size penalties.
+- `no-spaghetti` assesses each command using configurable declaration-line, scope, file, and folder weights. `maxScore` is the maximum aggregate command score allowed and defaults to `6`.
+It does not use aggregate function scores, fixed call penalties, or function-size penalties.
 - Generic method calls use their receiver as the resource when possible.
 Calls without a resolvable implementation or resource receive a configurable external-call penalty.
-- External calls use the maximum penalty by default.
-Consumers may configure a numeric penalty or ignore them; explicit API and call allowlists take precedence.
+- Unresolved external commands receive a numeric penalty of `200` by default; explicit API and call allowlists take precedence.
 - JSX event handlers receive one command allowance, applied to the command with the highest ESLint policy score.
 Other commands in the handler are assessed normally.
 - API-specific and consumer-configured recognizers only improve command and resource detection; they do not create separate lint policies.

+---

+## Trace-based ESLint scoring defaults

+- Command scores model the effort required to trace cause and effect: declaration-line distance and lexical scope crossings default to `1`, file crossings to `30`, directory edges to `10`, and unresolved external commands to `200`.
+- Resolved calls extend the trace.
+Same-file calls accumulate call-to-declaration line distance; cross-file calls accumulate file and folder crossings.
+Calls have no fixed score merely for existing.
+- Direct references to resources in other analyzed files use the same file and folder units as resolved calls.
+Only unresolved targets and resources outside the analyzed program receive the external penalty.
+- `maxScore` defaults to `6`; equal scores are allowed and higher scores are reported.
+- JavaScript and DOM are the only built-in API recognizer families.
+Redux support belongs outside this plugin.